Itchy fingers can be a symptom of a variety of conditions. However, its cause can also be as simple as dry hands.

 - pain near blisters

-The exact cause of dyshidrotic eczema isn’t known, but it seems to be related to seasonal allergies and stress.
 People who have skin allergies to certain substances, such as nickel or cobalt, also seem more prone to it.
-According to the National Eczema Association, dyshidrotic eczema is twice as common in women as men.
+According to the National Eczema Association, dyshidrotic eczema is usually more common in women than men.

-While there’s no cure for dyshidrotic eczema, the blisters usually begin to dry out after about three weeks.
-In the meantime, you can find relief by:
+While there’s currently no cure for dyshidrotic eczema, the blisters usually begin to dry out after a few weeks.
+In the meantime, you can find relief by treating your symptoms with over-the-counter medication and home remedies.

-- soaking your hands in cold water or applying a cold compress two to four times a day
+- Soak your hands in cold water or apply a cold compress two to four times a day.

-- using an anesthetic cream, such as pramoxine (Pramocaine)
+- Try an anesthetic cream, such as pramoxine (Pramocaine).

 - inflamed patches of skin